BACKGROUND (Science and Scientific Thought), PSYCHODYNAMICS, “LIE AND TRUTH”, PROCESS PHILOSOPHY

 Another motivation towards psychoanalytic ideas, besides being surrounded by therapist friends, was that I had worked with young children.
 In daily contact with them, I was interested in early indications of differing abilities, spatial, numerate, literate, visual, etc. as well as being influenced by variety and diversity in human development generally.
 And, I had discovered I liked being with children, that relationships with them took no account of age or intellect.
 I was fascinated by both similarities and differences between individuals and between cultures.
 Cognitive psychology, sociology and linguistics offer ways of describing what one sees when working with children, but do not explain the impact of relating to a particular individual or the shifting atmospheres and moods which one experiences in groups, particularly as the adult in a group of young children.
 These emotional matters need introspection, empathy, reflection and acceptance.
 Psychodynamic ideas like ‘transference’ and ‘projective identification’ help enormously.
 Of course, that is when they are ideas with meaning, not just unusual words.
 It is well worth looking at books like Margot Waddell’s Inside Lives (Duckworth,1998) to get help understanding psychodynamics in the present day.

-So, I moved from my split intellectual and practical involvements to more coherent study of philosophy of science, and its history (see the history and philosophy of science page).
+So, I moved from my split intellectual and practical involvements to more coherent study of philosophy of science, and its history (see the history of science page).
 This happened in 1974, when in a very uncertain exploration of what and where to study, I met Heinz Post who was Professor of History and Philosophy of Science at Chelsea College, University of London (now absorbed into Kings College).
 I have never regretted the choice to work with this inspiring and exacting teacher, who enabled those who came to Chelsea Seminars, students and scholars, to value intrinsic worth in knowing and ‘always to find out and understand what someone is saying – then you can criticise – if you so wish!’.
 Heinz was my doctoral supervisor, and I will always be grateful to him for his wisdoms, as well as for enabling me to write a thesis which was my own way of seeing Faraday’s discoveries via the work of Wilfred Bion.
 Much later, I published a paper in Free Associations (the papers I have published are listed here).

 PSYCHODYNAMICS, “LIE AND TRUTH”